Aidy Boothroyd: England youth teams

 On 28 February 2014, Boothroyd was appointed manager of the England national under-20 football team, but was replaced the following year in a reshuffle that saw him coach the under-19 side instead.
 He was re-appointed under-20s manager in August 2016, with Keith Downing taking charge of the under-19s.

 Boothroyd was named caretaker manager of the England national under-21 football team, after Gareth Southgate was named interim manager of the senior team.
 He would manage the side for their remaining 2017 UEFA Euro Championship qualifiers against Kazakhstan and Bosnia and Herzegovina.
 His first match in charge of the under-21s ended in a 1–0 win over Kazakhstan, and the second, a 5–0 win over Bosnia and Herzegovina.

 On 9 June 2018, Boothroyd managed England to success at the 2018 Toulon Tournament, beating Mexico 2–1 in the final.

 On 16 April 2021, Boothroyd announced he would leave his role with The FA to focus on a return to club football.

 Northern Ireland

 On 17 May 2022 it was confirmed that Boothroyd would join Northern Ireland's coaching staff on a short-term basis due to the absence of Adam Sadler.

 Jamshedpur

 On 10 July 2022, Boothroyd was appointed as head coach of Jamshedpur.
-He said: “Jamshedpur FC are the Champions of India currently and the city has a tremendous football legacy.
+He said: "Jamshedpur FC are the Champions of India currently and the city has a tremendous football legacy.
 We want to continue this upward trajectory and make the club reach places and win honours that our fans are dreaming of.
 We want to take the club to the next level and to compete really with the top teams of Asia."

+Personal life

+On 26 March 2025, Boothroyd publicly revealed that he had been diagnosed with Parkinson's disease in November 2021 during a routine health check.